pratyushmohanty/datasciencecourseracleaningdata/CodeBook.md

 There is a dependency on 'dplyr' package

+### Variables (existing and new)

+- All original variables (561) from features.txt are included in the tidy data set
+- New variables added:
+  - *activityId*, *activityName* (added for the activities)
+  - *subjectId* (added from the subject test/train files, varies from 1 to 30)

+### Resulting Data

+- *data_tidy* : A data frame output for the results of step 1 of the assignment, and used for others down the code
+- *data_mean_and_std_deviations* : A data frame with means and standard deviations only
+- *data_tidy_grouped_by_activity_subject* : A data frame which is the result of step 5 of the assignment.

 ### Different Sections of Code

 It has comments for each section for the below -